jasonsychau/graphql-w-persistent/README.md

 ### Web application

 A web application is hosted to help make a schema.
 To see one of the features of this GraphQL interface, an example schema `example-schema.json` is saved in the `examples` folder.
 Once imported into application, a diagram is drawn to visualize the connections between objects.
-App link is [here](https://jasonsychau.github.io/graphql-w-persistent).
-I hope that I've helped.
+App link is [here](https://jasonsychau.github.io/graphql-w-persistent) - check it out for a fully-connected schema!

 ### Examples